 We believe that every Instacart order benefits retailers, customers, brands, and shoppers.
 The success of our business relies on the success of all these constituents.
 As more customers increase engagement, we benefit from more orders and GTV that generate diversified revenue streams and improve operational efficiencies.
 Our revenue consists of transaction revenue, primarily from fees paid on each order by retail partners and customers, as well as advertising and other revenue, primarily from advertising fees paid by brand partners.
-In 2022, our average transaction revenue per order and advertising and other revenue per order were approximately 6.3% and 2.6%, respectively, of GTV.
-Since grocery is one of the largest recurring monthly household expenses, we have a high average order value, which allows us to keep fees lower for retailers and customers relative to other on-demand delivery platforms.
+In 2022 and the six months ended June 30, 2023, our transaction revenue and advertising and other revenue were approximately 6.3% and 2.6% and 7.2% and 2.7%, respectively, of GTV.
+Since grocery is one of